Why your business needs right-sized packaging

 Their irritation is twofold.
 First, oversized packaging is often frustrating to open, with unnecessary materials creating a more complex, sometimes overwhelming experience.
 And second, oversized packaging is wasteful.
 At a time when research is showing that consumers want to be more sustainable, using excessive packaging hinders their efforts and doesn’t reflect their values.
 Right-sized packaging, however, addresses both parts of their annoyance.
 By keeping material usage down, it creates a frustration-free packaging experience and empowers your customers to play a part in reducing waste.
 A win-win for them and you.

 As great as right-sized packaging is, it isn’t perfect.
 Problems often arise because right-sized packaging is only right for one product, which means you may end up with a lot of packaging SKUs.
 Managing this can be tricky, but with the right tools, it doesn’t have to be.
 With Sourceful, you can use smart tools like Auto-Stock to manage, track and replenish your packaging in one place.
 You can also store everything in Sourceful’s warehouse.
-Fast-growing brands like Stitched and Floom already use Auto-Stock to easily manage their packaging, no matter how much they have.
+Fast-growing brands like Zoe and Floom already use Auto-Stock to easily manage their packaging, no matter how much they have.
 Want to learn more?
 Contact us.